sasszz/classroom-connect-mern/README.md

 # Class Connect

 An innovative and interactive app for classrooms!
+Integrated with VideoSDK's Github repository for video conferencing.

 ## Technologies